 Free bikes

-I love being able to use bikes to ride down the Ke Ala Hele Makalae bike path.
+I love riding bikes down the Ke Ala Hele Makalae bike path.
 This is one of the best things to do in Kauai.

+The ISO provides bikes that you can borrow, you just need to check them out at the front desk.
 The ISO also provides free water bottles that you can refill in the lobby.
-We brought our own water bottles, but it’s always nice when a hotel/resort offers sustainable options.
+We always bring our own, but it’s always nice when a hotel/resort offers sustainable options.

 Yoga

 One amenity that really stands out is free yoga.
 It’s offered every day at 7 AM.
-I could only go to classes twice due to our schedule, but I thoroughly enjoyed both.
+I enjoyed a few classes here!

 The ISO has yoga mats in your room, so don’t forget to bring them down for class.
 The teachers were both amazing, and sunrise yoga on the beach was an incredible experience.